-Defendant.
+Defendants.

-This court held a recorded telephonic preliminary pretrial conference on April 3, 2012.
-Plaintiff is representing himself and appeared without an attorney.
-Defendant appeared by John Sweeney.
+This court held a recorded telephonic preliminary pretrial conference in this case on August 22, 2012.
+Plaintiff appeared by Laura Skilton Verhoff.
+Defendant Bennie Kennedy was represented by Ralph Koopman.
+Defendant Valerie Kennedy appeared by Ginger Murray.
+Defendant Middleton is representing himself and appeared without an attorney.
 The court set the schedule and discussed with the parties how this case will go forward.

-Read this whole order NOW
+Read this whole order now